F-Gallego/FWB-CTF/docs/Hands-on-Labs/03-bot-protection.md

     ![lab1 botpr img17](lab1-botpr-img17.png)

     !!! note
-        If the error/block message is not displayed, FortiWeb may still be "learning" the attack behavior
+        If the error/block message is not displayed, FortiWeb may still be "learning" the attack behavior.
+Wait 4 minutes and try again.

+    !!! tip
+        Check your CTF :)